Sophira/kaptowka-docs/README.md

 1.  **Is there a way to "cancel" or "unqueue" commands?**

+    Yes!
+As of the update on August 18, 2020, this is now possible with the `!cancel` command, which can be used once per sector switch and will stop your current wait time and clear your entire command queue.

-    As of the current time of writing, no, there isn't.
-The only current method of doing this is when a sector switch occurs; at that point, all queues are reset.
+    You can also wait for a sector switch to occur; at that point, all queues are reset.

 2.  **Is it worth watering trees without leaves?**